-- 4.25 Consideration of past delivery can give an indication of the ability of Greater Nottingham to deliver sufficient housing, given an ongoing supply of developable sites. - 4.26 Figure 2 and Table 4 below sets out the net housing completions for the plan making authorities each year since 2011 (the base date of current Core Strategies), together with the number of completions anticipated in the Core Strategies.
-It shows a broad upward trend in housing completions, albeit there is still a shortfall against Core Strategy provision over the whole period.
-The position does vary across the authorities, but with adopted part two Local Plans, which release sites that were formerly in the Green Belt, the upward trend is expected to continue.
-The shortfall between Core Strategy provision and actual completions was anticipated to be made up in the medium term (i.e. by 2028), however this is subject to economic conditions.
+- 4.19 Consideration of past delivery can give an indication of the ability of Greater Nottingham to deliver sufficient housing, given an ongoing supply of developable sites. - 4.20 Figure 2 and Table 4 below set out the net housing completions for the plan making authorities each year since 2011 (the base date of current Core Strategies), together with the number of completions anticipated in the Core Strategies.
+It shows a broad upward trend in housing completions, albeit there is still a small shortfall against Core Strategy provision over the whole period.
+The position does vary across the authorities, but with adopted part two Local Plans, which release sites that were formerly in the Green Belt, many of which are under development, the upward trend is expected to continue, however this is subject to economic conditions.